 Like any political discourse, it must remain understandable.
-This text readability, which evolves with the style of each president, can be compared from one year to the other, the most recent one being Jean-Claude Juncker’s in September 2016.
+This text readability, which evolves with the style of each president, can be compared from one year to the other, the most recent one being Jean-Claude Juncker’s on 13 September 2017.

 In this interactive infographics, I have used the Flesch Kincaid reading ease index: the higher this index, the easier the readability.
 The circles size depends on the number of words in that year speech.

 The president of the European Commission has a five-year mandate.
 Only two presidents have been appointed since 2010, the year of the first State of the Union address: José Manuel Durão Barroso from November, 22 2004 to November, 3 2014, and Jean-Claude Juncker, since November, 1 2014.
 Both are members of the European People’s Party, a conservative and center-right European political party.
 As Jean-Claude Juncker took his function on November 2014, there was no State of the Union address that year.

 The Portuguese José Manuel Durão Barroso had a slightly lower reading ease for his addresses than the Luxembourgish Juncker.
 They were also shorter than Juncker’s in average: about 5,300 words compared with about 7,400 words.

 Treaty of Lisbon

 The annex IV(5) of the Treaty of Lisbon, which came into force on December, 1 2009, states that: